Zeppelins-Forever/NimiNightmareify-Youtube/README.md

 1. Make sure you have 7zip installed, as Microsoft built-in compression tools are often quite wonky, and the install.
 2. Download this project by going to Code > Download ZIP, and unzipping the file into a folder once it's downloaded.
 3. Locate the file `build.bat` in the uncompressed folder, and run it.
 Again, it will need 7zip installed on your system.
-4. If it ran successfully, you will have two files called `Chrome.zip` and `Firefox.zip`, these are the extension files for Chromium and Firefox-based browsers, subsequently.
+4. If it ran successfully, you will have two files called `Chromium.zip` and `Firefox.zip`, these are the extension files for Chromium and Firefox-based browsers, subsequently.

 ### Installing the extension in Firefox
 1. Open your Firefox-based browser.